sand-knight/SSHTM/README.md

 A new Flutter project for a class assignment.
 This app aims to manage connections to ssh servers, store scripts, execute rapid actions on defined servers, define event driven tasks, sort execution logs.

-Last test-able build: 18  Apr 2022 19:00
+Last test-able build: 21  Apr 2022 23:26
-What you can see: list of hosts, list of working terminals updated and saved on exit
+What you can see: list of hosts, list of working terminals updated and saved on navigation, menu to add new Host.